Lindsay Crouse (journalist): Career

 In January 2020 she described being inspired by a new generation of female athletes, and deciding to begin training so she could compete for a spot on the USA Olympic team.
-She said she regarded Shalane Flanagan, the first American woman to win a NYC marathon in decades, in 2017, and Des Linden, who won the Boston marathon in 2018, as her "team captains".
+She said she regarded Shalane Flanagan, the first American woman to win a NYC marathon in decades, in 2017, and Des Linden, who won the Boston Marathon in 2018, as her "team captains".
 Like Flanagan and Linden, Crouse made her renewed effort in her mid-thirties.
 She needed to run a marathon in under 2 hours and 45 minutes to make the team.
 Her best time was 2 hours and 53 minutes – better than her times in college, but short of making the team.

 In February 2020 Crouse wrote a New York Times op-ed on her reaction to being told her ex-boyfriend, Michael Polansky, was Lady Gaga's new boyfriend.
 Marie Claire magazine quoted extensively from Crouse's op-ed, suggesting its readers could learn from her reaction.
-Crouse described viewing paparazzi pictures of Gaga and Polman, and feeling intimidated, before remembering being sent a candid photo another attendee had snapped of her dancing with her own fiancé.
-Many of the commentaries on her reaction ended with quoting her comparison between the paparazzi pictures with her putting the candid snapshot of her and her fiancé on her Instagram.